RarisNinja/UrlToMp3-Convertor/README.md

 This is a working UrlToMp3 convertor that is designed to be the SIMPLEST convertor.
 The reason i made it was because the other convertors that exsist are shit and overcomplicated.
 So i decited why not make my own and this is the result, a working functionable mp3 convertor that runs on python using the yt_dlp import.
+Also at the moment this is for windows only but maybe i will add it on linux if anyone cares about this app.

+HOW TO BUILD IT:
+- Install pyinstaller using the command "pip install pyinstaller" and run it.
+- Once its installed write this in cmd or powershell if you feel elegant: "pyinstaller --onefile --windowed --name="UrlToMp3" --icon="UTM3 icon.ico" --add-data "UTM3 icon.ico;." --hidden-import=yt_dlp WindowApp.py"
+- Now run it and wait for it to build.

+(PS: Im not sure if you need to install ffmpeg or install yt_dlp even tho i used a virtual machine, so if that happends just install ffmpeg and run "pip install yt_dlp" in whatever terminal)

 If you want to see what yt_dlp supports on converting, heres a list:

-10play: 10play
+(10play: 10play
 10play:season
 17live
 17live:clip